dalgard/meteor-viewmodel/README.md

 });
 ```

-Try not to create a viewmodel on a template that doesn't contain a `{{bind}}` statement and doesn't need computed properties that use an ancestor or descendant viewmodel.
+Never create a viewmodel on a template that doesn't contain a `{{bind}}` statement and doesn't need properties from ancestors or descendants.
 Too many viewmodels clutters up the global viewmodel space and makes it more difficult to traverse the hierarchy.

-Since traversal methods are reactive, too many viewmodels may result in autoruns running more times than necessary.
+Since traversal methods are reactive, removing and adding viewmodel instances to the page may result in autoruns running more times than necessary.

 ## API